Skip to main content

 How to Measure Body Composition

-You need to measure your body composition, which is typically calculated during the MDVIP Wellness Program.
+You should measure your body composition, which is typically calculated during the MDVIP Wellness Program.
 If you haven't had it tested, there are several ways to assess your body.

 Bioelectric Impedance Analysis (BIA)